1. Your library pin is your smartcard pin

 4. You cannot renew an item if there is already a hold

 Sure, you may know that you can renew books three times online, and you may even know how much extension a renewal gives.
 But what you may not know is that you cannot renew an item once there is a hold on it.
 That’s why it is a bad idea to bring books overseas for a long vacation as you cannot count on being able to renew the loan.

 5. The proxy bookmarklet is your other friend

-While librarians can’t do your homework, we can help you find books, papers and data sets relevant to your research and assignments.
-In addition, some of us are skilled in patent searching, use of reference managers, bibliometrics and may also have subject specific expertise.
+While librarians can’t do your homework, we can help you find books and papers relevant to our research and assignments.
 Contact your resource librarian today, or come for our orientations sessions to learn about using the library effectively for your assignments!